Miguel Méndez (basketball)

-Miguel Méndez Martínez (born 2 March 1967) is a Spanish professional basketball coach who is the current head coach of Fenerbahçe of the Turkish Women's Basketball League and EuroLeague Women.
+Miguel Méndez Martínez (born 2 March 1967) is a Spanish professional basketball coach who most recently coached Fenerbahçe of the Turkish Women's Basketball League and EuroLeague Women.
 He is also the head coach of the Spain women's national basketball team.

 Coaching career

 Celta de Vigo and Baloncesto Rivas

 Méndez began his coaching career in 2001, when he began coaching Celta de Vigo.
 In 2011, he signed a contract with Baloncesto Rivas.
 Under Méndez's tenure, Rivas reached the EuroLeague final and won the Copa de la Reina.

 Schio

 In 2013, Méndez signed a contract with the Italian club Schio.
 In his first season with the club, Schio won the Supercoppa Italiana, Coppa Italia and the LBF title in the 2013–14 season, a feat they repeated the following season.
 Schio won another league title in the 2015–16 season and played in the EuroLeague in their first season there.
 At the beginning of the 2016–17 season Méndez won his fourth (and final) Supercoppa Italiana with the team.